cloudmesh/client/docs/source/quickstart.rst

 However, you may want to read carefully our setup guide and prepare your machine as your OS may not have the required packages installed by default (see: :ref:`preparation`).

+To complete the setup you need to call the setup command in the terminal command prompt with

+.. prompt::  bash

+	     cm setup

 Help
 -----